Community Joint Ventures

 Thanks to National Lottery players!

 Ours is one of 27 projects in the first round of funding from this innovative Scottish programme.
-It will run for 18 months (until 31 March 2025) across the three estates owned by Highlands Rewilding.
-Our total budget is £194,700, with 50% provided by NatureScot and 50% by the National Lottery Heritage Fund.
-This funding is used to support a Community Engagement Coordinator role and a Marine Rewilding Lead within Highlands Rewilding, as well as a programme of community meetings and initial development of joint venture ideas.
+It ran for 18 months (until 31 March 2025) across the three estates owned by Highlands Rewilding.
+Our total budget was £194,700, with 50% provided by NatureScot and 50% by the National Lottery Heritage Fund.
+This funding was used to support a Community Engagement Coordinator role and a Marine Rewilding Lead within Highlands Rewilding, as well as a programme of community meetings and initial development of joint venture ideas.

-The communities local to the lands managed by us are at the centre of this project, and will co-design and co-develop this process.
+The communities local to the lands managed by us are at the centre of this project, and co-designed and co-developed this process.

-The joint ventures will capitalise on environmental improvements from rewilding, and the valuable ecosystem services they generate.
-They will be a mechanism for involving more people in nature restoration, boosting the economy, skills development, job creation and cohesion in local communities.
+The joint ventures capitalise on environmental improvements from rewilding, and the valuable ecosystem services they generate.
+They are be a mechanism for involving more people in nature restoration, boosting the economy, skills development, job creation and cohesion in local communities.

 Community joint ventures (CJVs)